hgrf/synthesmaller/README.md

 ## TODO

-- add control of OSC1 amplitude from GUI
 - add readout of current preset for GUI

 - display: show sustain plateau as dashed / dotted line